 - Not What It Looks Like: Immortal Jade lifts her shirt to show Frank her birthmark.
 Unfortunately, her boyfriend (Frank's son) walks in on them and takes it the wrong way.

 - Phlebotinum Overdose: A scientist pursues an immortal woman to unlock the secret of eternal life.
-He injected a tiny bit of her blood into a rat, which was still alive decades later.
+He injected a tiny bit of her blood into mice, which were still alive decades later.
 As his age had caught up with him, he decided to attempt the same on himself.
 He drew a little too much blood, however, causing him to de-age into a pre-fetal puddle of human tissue.

 - Protagonist-Centered Morality: Frank gives his son grief for calling Jade a freak after finding out she's an immortal whose been screwing around and walking the Earth since the Black Plague, saying she's a good person who deserves happiness for as long as his son can give it.
 Frank's son then changes his mind and returns to Jade to continue their relationship, with Frank and his wife Carol's approval.
 Frank completely ignores the fact his 20 year old son is clearly traumatized by the fact the same immortal woman had a love affair with his father, literally just viewed a man being de-aged into a pile of cells after injecting himself with Jade's superhuman blood implying a whole level of Body Horror from her blood alone, and ignoring the horrible ramifications of a May Fly December Romance that being with Jade entails.
 The episode tries to make Frank look righteous for bashing his son for not wanting to stay hooked up with a woman that will most likely outlive and leave him like the rest of her various lovers.